 Sunday, September 27 was the evening for both a “super moon” and a total lunar eclipse.
 Super moon simply means the moon appears larger in the sky because it is closer to the earth.
 I headed up to Artist Point and out the ridge to Huntoon Point to photograph the eclipsed moon rising over Mt.
 Shuksan.
 I knew where the moon would be from advance planning using the web app, Photographer’s Ephemeris.
 Continue reading

 I was blessed to witness a brief display of the northern lights last night.
 I was at Artist Point, the end of the road above the Mt.
 Baker Ski Area, photographing a high school senior portrait.
 We finished the session in the twilight and after putting my lighting gear in my truck I returned to the viewpoint for Mt.
 Baker and began photographing the stars in the night sky.
+You can get an rv, 4wd, campervan and motorhome rentals.

 A little later Derek, who was also photographing the sky, and his mom called to me that the northern lights had appeared over the mountains to the north.
 I turned to see the eerie green glow I captured in the photo above.
 The display only lasted about 15 minutes before fading away.
 Continue reading